oist/optinist/docs/tutorials.md

 </p>

 The nodes should be connected as long as the input and the output are of the same format type (same color).
 Also, you can branch the flow.
 In the example, the two caiman_mc with different parameter settings are created, and the downstream from caiman_mc is also different.
-Each node's results are saved in a separate folder (See [RECORD part](#managing-pipelines-on-record)).
+Each node's results are saved separately (See [RECORD part](#managing-pipelines-on-record)).

 <br>
 <p align="left">